Survival for myeloma

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.

-- around 55 out of every 100 (around 55%) will survive their myeloma for 5 years or more after diagnosis
+- more than 55 out of every 100 (more than 55%) survive their cancer for 5 years or more

 What affects survival